Why do cats stare at the wall or stare at literally nothing?

 Is It Normal For A Cat To Stare At The Wall?

-Your cat may be looking at something on the wall that you are unaware of.
+Your cat may be looking at something on the wall that you are unaware of, no matter how hard you look.

 Households with more than one cat report that one cat will be staring at the wall as though his life depends on it, whereas the other cat pays no attention at all.